hhursev/recipe-scrapers/docs/in-depth-guide-ingredient-groups.md

 > **Draft**

-Sometimes a website will format the list ingredients into groups, where each group contains the ingredients needed for a particular aspect of the recipe.
-Recipe schema has no way to represent this grouping, so all of the ingredients are given in a single list and the groupings are lost.
+Sometimes a website will format lists of ingredients using groups, where each group contains the ingredients needed for a particular aspect of the recipe.
+Recipe schema has no way to represent these groupings, so all of the ingredients are presented as a single list and information about the groupings are lost.

 Some examples of recipes that have ingredient groups are :